-So how exactly is the realm of secure communications changing?
-It’s becoming a keystone of any customer-centric business plan – and, in some cases, even mandatory – regardless of industry.
+Information security is becoming a keystone of any customer-centric business plan – and, in some cases, even mandatory – regardless of industry.

 As early adopters of encryption, BFSI organizations marketed their secure document delivery systems as ‘environmental-friendly’ or ‘postage-saving,’ with more onus put on the customer as an optional add-on.
 But in addition to streamlined, tree-saving digital features, a more substantial societal embrace of digital delivery methods has given rise to new regulations with teeth paired with expectations that sensitive personal data is being protected.
-Consequently, nearly 50 per cent of encryption adopters today, according to Echoworx data, state compliance as a primary reason for implementing an email data encryption strategy.
+Consequently, over 50 per cent of encryption adopters today, according to Echoworx data, state compliance as a primary reason for implementing an email data encryption strategy.
 A study by multinational law firm, DLA Piper, reports there have been over $126 million in GDPR fines since the General Data Protection Regulation went into effect in May of 2018.

-While BFSI organizations continue to be the more-prominent adopters of encryption, accounting for a healthy 15 per cent of respondents in a recent Ponemon study, other industries are beginning to take note.
-In fact, according to the same report, manufacturing and services organizations are not far behind – accounting for 12 and 11 per cent respectively.
+While BFSI organizations continue to be the more-prominent adopters of encryption, accounting for a healthy 50 per cent stating extensive use in a recent Ponemon study, other industries are beginning to take note.
+In fact, according to the same report, manufacturing and transportation organizations are not far behind – accounting for 47 per cent respectively.

 This changing trend isn’t a trend at all – but rather an evolution of how we protect data.
 As a tool of customer stewardship, encryption is a way for all industries to demonstrate that they value and care about the personal data of their patrons.
 As a mutually beneficial relationship, the resulting digital customer trust encourages consumers to continue conducting business while enabling an organization to effectively collect adequate amounts of data without compromising their integrity – resulting in better customer service.

 Echoworx recognizes that the world of encryption is becoming more three-dimensional and varied in terms of its business use cases.
-In order to accommodate the mosaic of industries set to explode into the encryption market, we offer a wide array of flexible, scalable and user-friendly encryption solutions to streamline any business process.
+In order to accommodate the mosaic of industries set to explode into the encryption market, we offer a wide array of flexible, scalable and user-friendly email data protection solutions to streamline any business process.

 From the introduction of encryption to popular instant messaging app WhatsApp in 2016 to headline grabbing violations of international privacy regulations, like the massive €400K fine issued to Uber France for their fumbling of sensitive personal data, consumers are now more aware of and concerned for protection of their personal data.